SamNiechcial/CV/README.md

 #### Lambeth College (September 2010 to July 2011)

-- Level 4 Access to Medicine GNVQ
+- Obtained a Distinction in a Level 4 Access to Medicine GNVQ
-- Distinction

 #### Birmingham University (September 2005 to July 2007)

-Foundation certificate in Political Science
+- Awarded a foundation certificate in Political Science

 #### Orpington College (September 2003 to June 2004)

-AS Summer 2003 - B Sociology AQA
+- AS Summer 2003 - B Sociology AQA
-A2 Summer 2003 - A Geography AQA C Politics EdExcel
+- A2 Summer 2003 - A Geography AQA C Politics EdExcel

 #### Alleyns School (September 1995 to June 2002)

-AS Summer 2002 - A Geography AQA B Computing AQA B Politics AQA A2 Summer 2001 - B General Studies AQA
+- AS Summer 2002 - A Geography AQA B Computing AQA B Politics AQA
+- A2 Summer 2001 - B General Studies AQA

-5 A's and 4 B's at GCSE
+- 5 A's and 4 B's at GCSE

 ## Experience